Lots of government and charity programmes aim to improve education, health, unemployment and so on. How many of these efforts work?

 Estimates within international development, and meta-analyses vs. RCTs

-So far we’ve only talked about estimates for US-based programmes, and we’ve only talked about individual randomised controlled trials rather than meta-analyses.
+So far we’ve only talked about estimates for US-based programmes, and we’ve only talked about individual randomised controlled trials rather than meta-analyses — a meta-analysis takes all the existing studies on a programme and combines them, with the aim of providing clearer answers about what works.
 Eva Vivalt is the Founder of AidGrade, which does meta-analyses of international development interventions, so she was well placed to help.

 Vivalt did a couple of quick analyses of their data set of RCTs to show how the statistic depends on the definitions.
 Note that these are just off-the-cuff estimates and could be revised on further analysis.